 Town Parties must be given information of coming elections and dates of importance to them so they may hold their party caucus and endorse people for positions in town.
 Whenever a Town Party Chair requests an updated official voter list it must be prepared as quickly and efficiently as possible.

-We must certify and file primary petitions with the SOTS when required.
-Produce reports or hold audits as required by the state statutes.
+We must certify and file primary petitions with the SOTS when required, and produce reports or hold audits as required by the state statutes.
 Following the voting session information must be entered into the computer for the state to know who voted from the town.
 The SOTS must be notified as soon as possible on the evening of voting by fax as to the outcome of the election, primary or referenda.
-One of the most important things we are in the process of completing is our budget for the 2012 year.
+SOTS has been working on an electronic program, whereby our Moderator will enter the results of voting for Andover and it will be forwarded immediately to them.
+This new program will be implemented for Andover in 2014.

 We hope this information has been helpful to you.
 If you would like to work at the polls for any of the elections or primaries, please let us know.